infixtrading/flashbot/README.md

 # Flashbot
 [![Build Status](https://travis-ci.org/infixtrading/flashbot.svg?branch=master)](https://travis-ci.org/infixtrading/flashbot)

-Flashbot is a Java and Scala library for building, simulating, and running low-latency Cryptocurrency trading strategies as a cluster of trading engines and market data servers.
+Flashbot is a Java and Scala library for building, simulating, and running robust, low-latency Cryptocurrency trading strategies as a cluster of trading engines and market data servers.

-This project aims to provide a simple interface for building complex strategies as well as a common infrastructure to run them on.
+Crypto markets are unique in the world of finance because the "playing field is level".
+I.e. If you have an idea for a high-frequency trading strategy, you don't need to pay millions for infastructure, data, and co-location to get started.
+But you do still have to write the low-latency software.
+Flashbot helps with that by providing a simple interface for building complex strategies and a common infrastructure to run them on.

 ## Overview
 Market data servers (the `DataServer` actor) connect to outside data sources such as exchange websockets or 3rd party signals.
 They persist and serve that data.
 Here's a list of features: